jrmsklar/JSTopTabBarController/README.md

 **A new different navigation interface in your iOS application**

 `JSTopTabBarController` is a new way to navigate around your iOS application.
 It provides a complete class that can be used very similarly to the `UITabBarController` class.
 It contains a toggle button that sits above any `UIViewController` or subclass of, and when tapped, the main view controller shifts downward and tab-buttons are shown.
-When one of those buttons is tapped, the main view shifts back up, and switches to whichever `UIViewControler` corresponds to the button tapped.
+When one of those buttons is tapped, the main view shifts back up, and switches to the `UIViewControler` that corresponds to the button tapped.

 You may provide as many different `UIViewControllers` as you'd like, and  `JSTopTabBarController` sizes and scales the tab-buttons proportionally.
 Each tab also has the option to be given a badge number.